KitBaroness/CosmVerseFlex/README.md

 * Test all endpoints to confirm that they correctly handle requests and interact with the Rust scripts as intended.
 Review static file paths in both the server setup and `HTML` references to ensure they align and are accessible via the web browser.
 Ensure error handling is robust in both frontend and backend to gracefully manage any issues during operation.
-By following these guidelines and setups, your F2T application should provide a seamless and efficient user experience, leveraging the strengths of Kotlin, Rust, and shell scripting within a well-organized project structure.
+By following these guidelines and setups, your Dapp application should provide a seamless and efficient user experience, leveraging the strengths of Kotlin, Rust, and shell scripting within a well-organized project structure.

 ```
 ***************************************************